-The Finnish breed has evolved from the native Finn cattle of the country.
-Which are similar to other indigenous strains of northern Scandinavia.
-Given that in the country no remains of primitive cattle have been discovering.
+The Finnish breed has evolved from the native Finn cattle of the country, which are similar to other indigenous strains of northern Scandinavia.
+Given that in the country, no remains of primitive cattle have been discovered.
 It can be assumed that these animals penetrate from other areas.
 Systematic breeding actually began at the end of the last century, but it has intensified more recently.

 At the beginning of this century, when three genealogical books were established for the Finn cattle of the west, of the east and of the north.
-These groups of animals were of different colors: chestnut, brown and white, and white, respectively.
-The main difference that was insisted on was the color of the layer, less attention to the variations in conformation and productivity.
+These groups of animals were of different colours: chestnut, brown and white, and white, respectively.
+The main difference that was insisted on was the colour of the layer and less attention to the variations in conformation and productivity.

 Characteristics of Finn Cattle

-The Finn cattle breed has achieved great success in countries like New Zealand, where they demonstrated their great ability to convert grass into milk.
+The Finn cattle breed has achieved great success in countries like New Zealand, where they demonstrated their ability to convert grass into milk.
 The bulls and their children are continuously at the top of the New Zealand ranking by production.
 They also had a lot of acceptance of the breed in the USA.
-With Sweden, there has been a major blood exchange for decades.
-Where they used many Finnish bulls in the Red Swedish race and vice versa.
+In Sweden, there has been a major blood exchange for decades.
+They used many Finnish bulls in the Red Swedish race and vice versa.

 Although the Finnish race has maintained the purity of its origins.
-Not allowing the use of bulls with less than 75% purity of the breed.
+Not allowing the use of bulls with less than 75% breed purity.
 The Finn cattle are scattered throughout the country, except at higher altitudes, and the density is highest in the eastern and northern interior farms of the country.
 Ordinarily, cattle are kept at altitudes between 50 and 400 m.
 Along the Baltic coast, the low plains have sedimentary clay soils of good fertility.

-But most of the interior of the country are moraines along with minor extensions of clays, mounds, and plateaus.
-The animals of the Finnish race are medium size, strong build, skinny musculature, resistant and healthy.
-It is a cattle without horns with a pointed head.
-The layer is a uniform chestnut color or with white markings on the back and belly and also on the head and legs.
+But most of the country’s interior is moraines along with minor extensions of clays, mounds, and plateaus.
+The animals of the Finnish race are medium-sized, have a strong build, are skinny, and are resistant and healthy.
+It is a cattle without horns and a pointed head.
+The layer is a uniform chestnut colour with white markings on the back, belly, head, and legs.

-To date, little selection has been made regarding color variants or individuals segregate with horns.
+Little selection has been made regarding colour variants or individuals segregated with horns.
 The head is short with a straight or slightly convex profile and the forehead is concave.
 The back is in decline from the cross to the birth of the tail and the rump is long and somewhat descending.
 You may also like to read Simmental Cattle.

-While the ventral line is lower back than in the chest and gives the animals the typical cuneiform appearance of dairy cattle.
+The ventral line is lower back than in the chest, giving the animals the typical cuneiform appearance of dairy cattle.
 Also, the average body conformation and live weight vary somewhat among the original races.
 And when they merge into a single new race differences arise between individuals of the Finnish race that can be quite considerable.

 Food